Aliases for PTGFR Gene

 External Ids for PTGFR Gene

 The protein encoded by this gene is member of the G-protein coupled receptor family.
 This protein is a receptor for prostaglandin F2-alpha (PGF2-alpha), which is known to be a potent luteolytic agent, and may also be involved in modulating intraocular pressure and smooth muscle contraction in uterus.
 Knockout studies in mice suggest that the interaction of PGF2-alpha with this receptor may initiate parturition in ovarian luteal cells and thus induce luteolysis.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PTGFR Gene

-PTGFR (Prostaglandin F Receptor (FP)) is a Protein Coding gene.
-Diseases associated with PTGFR include ocular hypertension and borderline glaucoma.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin F receptor activity.
-An important paralog of this gene is TBXA2R.
+PTGFR (Prostaglandin F Receptor) is a Protein Coding gene.
+Diseases associated with PTGFR include Ocular Hyperemia and Ocular Hypertension.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and prostaglandin F receptor activity.
+An important paralog of this gene is PTGER1.